ALib C++ Library

 The single important consequence of this design was mentioned already in section 4.3.2 Enum Inheritance Relationships.
 The inheritance relationship simply emerges from the inheritance relationship of the assigned record types.

-The circle closes in the moment that two different code unit start interacting: Unit A offers a service that unit B wants to use.
+The circle closes at the moment that two different code unit start interacting: Unit A offers a service that unit B wants to use.
 In some occasions, ALib Enum Records can be a perfect concept to define a very elegant interface for B into A.

 With that, the concept of enum records, transitions in to a "programming paradigm" or "design pattern".

-Implementations of this pattern are found several times with other ALib Modules .
-We want to quickly sample one implementation found with module ALib Configuration :
+Implementations of this pattern are found several times with other ALib Modules.
+We want to quickly sample one implementation found with module ALib Configuration:

 This is all that needs to be done.
 The advantages are